quasarbright/minesweeper/solver.md

 algorithm:
-INVARIANT: Count sets should only contain frontier cells. start by clicking the hinted cell, or random. create count sets from each non-zero revealed cell.
+INVARIANT: Count sets should only contain frontier cells. start by clicking the hinted cell, or random.
 handleCertainties:
-  compute certainties the obvious way, and with the 1-2 rule. refine/prune all count sets according to certainties flag/reveal cells according to certainties add count sets for newly revealed cells repeat until idempotent
+  add count sets for newly revealed cells compute certainties the obvious way, and with the 1-2 rule. split certainties into singletons refine/prune all count sets according to singletons flag/reveal cells according to singletons repeat until idempotent
 deduce:
   apply subset rule between all count sets. but when you apply it, get rid of the superset, just keep the subset and the difference